valencik/mastersAPSC/documents/thesis/thesis.md

 A rule written {R (N,G),T 238U} => {N 239U} with support $0.00129$ and confidence $0.9308$ tells us that the selectors `R (N,G)`, `T 238U`, and `N 239U` appear together in $0.129\%$ of the data.
 The confidence is a measure of reliability in the rule.
 In the above example $93.08\%$ of the time that `R (N,G)` and  `T 238U` appear, `N 239U` also appears.
-Formally the support is defined in Equation @ap-support, as is confidence in Equation @apriori-confidence.
+Formally the support is defined in Equation @eq:ap-support, as is confidence in Equation @eq:ap-confidence.

 %- Apriori algorithm
 $$